mbalatsko/emailverifier-kt/README.md

   /**
    * Returns true if all strong indicator checks either passed or were skipped.
-   * Strong indicator checks: syntax, registrability, mx record presence, disposability */ fun ok(): Boolean
+   * Strong indicator checks: syntax, registrability, mx record presence, disposability
+   * Note: mx record presence might return ERRORED, which is not validated */ fun ok(): Boolean
 }